MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-health-data-consortium-content.md

 ### Alternatives

 With Azure Data Share, [many alternatives exist for data storage][Supported data stores in Azure Data Share].
-The service you choose depends on your sharing method and your volume and type of data:
+Your choice of service depends on your sharing method and your volume and type of data:

 - For snapshot sharing of batch data, use any of these services: